quarkus-qe/quarkus-test-suite/README.md

 - Define health checks.
 - Define a bean to inject scoped HTTP beans.
 - Define Fallback resource.
+- Define Java bean mappings resource with responses mapped from POJOs to DTOs.

 Tests:
 - Test the health endpoints responses.
 - Test greeting resource endpoint response.
 - Reproducer for [QUARKUS-662](https://issues.redhat.com/browse/QUARKUS-662): "Injection of HttpSession throws UnsatisfiedResolutionException during the build phase" is covered by the test `InjectingScopedBeansResourceTest` and `NativeInjectingScopedBeansResourceIT`.
 - Test to cover the functionality of the Fallback feature and ensure the associated metrics are properly updated.
+- Test MapStruct with Quarkus in JVM and native mode.

 ### `config`
 Checks that the application can read configuration from a ConfigMap and a Secret.